TriKro/rsb-content/part5-generative_product_research/solution-interview.md

 This is similar to initial customer discovery/problem interviews.
  * Rounds of interviews to test one hypothesis can range from 5 to 100 interviews.
- * Actual interviews last anywhere from a 5 minutes, for consumer products tested using "man on the street" interviews, to 2 hours for detailed B2B requirements gathering.
+ * Actual interviews last anywhere from 5 minutes, for consumer products tested using "man on the street" interviews, to 2 hours, for detailed B2B requirements gathering.
- * Time costs can be significant, in terms of recruiting appropriate interviewees, particularly ones who current have the problem you want to solve and who are in the target segment.
+ * Time costs can be significant, in terms of recruiting appropriate interviewees, particularly ones who currently have the problem you want to solve and who are in the target segment.
  * Financial costs: Depending on context, you can offer gift certificates or a symbolic gift if you feel it's appropriate (e.g. in a B2B scenario).

 ### How To

 Determine what you want to learn before conducting interviews, and formulate a research hypothesis.

-1. Greet the user/prospect
+1. Greet the user/prospect.
-2. Confirm that they fit all of your criteria, and that they have the problem you want to solve currently
+2. Confirm that they fit all of your criteria and that they have the problem you currently want to solve.
-3. Set the problem context by telling a story
+3. Set the problem context by telling a story.
-4. Reflect/re-confirm the problem back to the customer
+4. Reflect/reconfirm the problem back to the customer.
-5. Propose/demo a specific solution
+5. Propose/demo a specific solution.
-6. Optionally discuss pricing, particularly relative to alternative products
+6. Optionally discuss pricing, particularly relative to alternative products.
 7. Ask "what you need to do to make progress?"
-8. Get permission to follow up and/or for referrals
+8. Get permission to follow up and/or for referrals.
 9. Document your results, ideally a small A6 notepad that fits in your pocket if you are out on the street.

 ### Interpreting Results

-Use the solution interview to plan the intial feature set of your product and to determine pricing strategy.
+Use the solution interview to plan the initial feature set of your product and determine pricing strategy.

 ### Potential Biases
  * Leading questions: “Do you usually add products to the cart or use the one-click-purchase?” miss the opportunity to actually learn how the user uses Amazon